Respected Baltimore Employment Attorney with Over 19 Years of Experience

-- Retaliation and Reprisal – Employers are restricted from retaliation against employees when they take certain action, such as filing a discrimination claim, a disability claim, sexual harassment claim, or if an employee becomes a whistleblower.
+- Retaliation and Reprisal – Employers are restricted from retaliation against employees when they take certain actions, such as filing a discrimination claim, a disability claim, sexual harassment claim, or if an employee becomes a whistleblower.
 Our proven Baltimore employment attorneys represent employers who are charged with retaliation as well as employees who are lodging such a claim.

 - Sexual Harassment – Employees have the legal right to not be subject to sexual harassment that is so frequent or severe that it alters the terms and conditions of employment.
-Ms. Smithey and her team of highly skilled Baltimore employment lawyers can help harassed employees fight to protect their rights in the workplace.
+Ms. Smithey and her team of highly skilled Baltimore employment attorneys can help harassed employees fight to protect their rights in the workplace.